roktiw/gamstack/README.md

 **GAMstack** is a **rock solid**, **minimalistic**, and **to-the-point** solution
 for publishing things that matter — without starting a startup.

+*Minimum code, maximum outcomes.*
+*WHAM!
 BAM!
-And you have static page man!
+And you have a static page man!*

 GAMstack is the natural and inevitable spritual successor to legacy software stacks such as: